haochencoding/ladybug/README.md

 # Introduction
-This repository contains the source code for a smart watch app - ladybug (version 2) on Bangle.js2.
-The app is improved based on the original ladybug app (i.e., ladybugv1.app.js), built by [rajeevmsn](https://github.com/rajeevmsn).
+This repository contains the source code for a smart watch app - ladybug.
+The app is built to collect heart rate and movement data using Bangle.js2.
+The version 1 is built by [rajeevmsn](https://github.com/rajeevmsn), and the version 2 is improved by [haochencoding](https://github.com/haochencoding).

+The version 1 app does not have user interface, which provide minimal distractions for the users.

-This version turns the original app into a widget, so it can collect heart rate and movement data in the background.
+The version 2 app is a widget, and it collects heart rate and movement data in the background.
 This improvement allows users to run other apps while doing data collection.

 # How to use

+## Version 1
+Upload following files of version1 folder to Bangle.js:
+- ladybug.app.js
+- ladybug.img
+- ladybug.info

+After uploading, please load the ladybug app on the app laucher on the watch.

+## Version 2
-Upload following files to Bangle.js:
+Upload following files of version2 folder to Bangle.js:
 - ladybug.app.js
 - ladybug.dataRecorder.js
 - ladybug.img